zgulde/cods/docs/python-deployment-guide.md

 We will also create a file that runs whenever a new version of our code is deployed.

-Copy the following into a file named `install.sh`:
+Copy the following into a file named `cods.sh`:

 ```
 # Script used for deployment with cods (https://github.com/zgulde/cods)